AusTINCANsProgrammingTeam/picosensor/README.md

 # picosensor
-CircuitPython to read distance sensor data on a Raspberry Pi Pico in order to send the data to a roboRIO Use Adafruit VL53L0X and VL6180X distance sensors on I2C bus (STEMMA/QT connections)
+CircuitPython to read distance sensor data on a Raspberry Pi Pico in order to send the data to a roboRIO.

+Use Adafruit VL53L0X and VL6180X distance sensors on I2C bus (STEMMA/QT connections)

 The roboRIO can provide Ground, 5v, and the communication signal to the device.